galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ## Purging with **purge_dups**

 An ideal haploid representation would consist of one allelic copy of all heterozygous regions in the two haplomes, as well as all hemizygous regions from both haplomes ({% cite Guan2019 %}).
 However, in highly heterozygous genomes, assembly algorithms are frequently not able to identify the highly divergent allelic sequences as belonging to the same region, resulting in the assembly of those regions as separate contigs.
 This can lead to issues in downstream analysis, such as scaffolding, gene annotation and read mapping in general ({% cite Small2007 %}, {% cite Guan2019 %}, {% cite Roach2018 %}).
-In order to solve this problem, we are going to use purge_dups; this tool will allow us to identify and reassign allelic contigs.
+In order to solve this problem, we are going to use purge_dups, which will allow us to identify and reassign allelic contigs.

 This stage consists of three substages: read-depth analysis, generation of all versus all self-alignment and resolution of haplotigs and overlaps (fig. 8).
-This is meant to try to resolve the {false duplications} depicted in **Figure 1**.
+This is meant to try to resolve the false duplications depicted in **Figure 1**.

 ![Post-processing with purge_dups](../../images/vgp_assembly/purge_dupspipeline.png "Purge_dups pipeline.
 Adapted from github.com/dfguan/purge_dups.
 Purge_dups is integrated in a multi-step pipeline consisting in three main substages.
 Red indicates the steps which require to use Minimap2.")